-Even with this projected increase, Hackett explained that there remains a significant overcapacity surplus situation for ocean vessels, with most carriers attempting to implement rate increases, which to date have not been sticking with success.
+Even with this projected increase, Hackett explained that there remains a significant overcapacity surplus situation for ocean vessels, with most carriers attempting to implement rate increases, which to date have not been sticking with a ton of success outside the initial increases.
 But should these rate increases eventually stick he said it could impact retailers and other shippers from a rate and planning perspective.

 “The maritime industry is in a quandary,” Hackett said in the report.
 “As long as this imbalance exists, there will be volatility in the freight rates.”